 exim4 as your MTA, this is possible by adding an

-The reason that thunderbird has been renamed to icedove in Debian has to do with licencing issues.
+The reason that thunderbird has been renamed to icedove in Debian has to do with licensing issues.
 Details are outside the scope of this manual.

 Examples are: cron, quota, logcheck, aide, …

 The forwarding of mail for root to the regular user account is configured

 /etc/aliases.
 If no regular user account was created,

 the mail will of course be delivered to the root account itself.